 During surgery, a surgeon makes an incision on the side of the hip, removes the damaged hip joint, and replaces it with an artificial joint.
 The procedure usually takes between one and two hours.

-What are the benefits of hip replacement surgery and are there any risks?
+What are the benefits of hip replacement surgery, and are there any risks?

 That said, while hip replacement is considered a safe operation, all surgical procedures carry risks.
 Complications can include dislocation, infection, fracture, deep vein thrombosis, difference in leg length, and injury to blood vessels or nerves.
 However, steps are taken during and after surgery to help decrease these risks.

 It’s worth noting that prosthetic hip joints last between 10 and 15 years, and you may need a replacement after this time.
 You may also need to use a walking aid for a couple of weeks following surgery, and you’ll need physiotherapy to teach you how to move with your new hip.
-Head over to the Benenden Hospital website for further guidance on what to do post-operation.

 8 signs that hip replacement might be right for you